zainsiddiqui/Authentication-and-Access-Control-Library/README.md

-# Description
+## Description
-This program comprises of an authentication and access control (authorization) library in Python which can be used by services that need to rely on their own set of users rather than those who have accounts on the computer.
+This program comprises of an authentication and access control (authorization) library in Python which can be used by services that need to rely on their own set of users rather than those who have predefined accounts on the computer.

-# Created by
+## Created by
 Zain Siddiqui

 ## Installation